 Time: Shoot for 30 minutes to an hour a day as your ultimate goal.
 If you’re just starting out, even five-minute walks three times a day will help you build strong bones and muscles, be more limber and have less pain.
 Gradually increase your time until you reach your goal.

 Steps: Counting steps can be a great way to make walking part of your everyday routine.
 Aim for 10,000 steps per day (about five miles), and keep in mind most of us already walk 3,000 to 5,000 steps per day just doing our normal activities.
 Remember, it’s OK to slowly build up the number of steps you take.

-If you're just getting off the couch, get moving and before you know it, you’ll be miles down the road toward walking success and a healthier you.
+If you're just getting off the couch, try a walking program like the Arthritis Foundation's Walk With Ease, and before you know it, you’ll be miles down the road toward walking success and a healthier you.
 If you have been hitting the sidewalks for years, you already know and feel the benefits of walking.
 Keep it up!